tcsung/PowerShell-Auto-Outlook-Signature/README.md

 I can provide an update version for create exception list for ignore the registry changes, or you just remove related codes from the script.

+If you have a huge image stored in the signature, it should slow down the script run.

 ## Sample template

 Please also check the sample signature template I was uploaded.